Characterizing and mitigating coherent errors in a trapped ion quantum processor using hidden inverses: Hidden inverses as an error mitigation protocol for applications: variational quantum eigensolvers

 To investigate the noise mitigation properties of these diverse approaches, we intentionally introduce errors onto the two-qubit gates in a variety of manners.
 While the two-qubit gate in the circuit is the CNOT and its inverse, we inject noise on the native gate of the system, the XX($\pm \pi/2)$ MS gate.
 As described in section \ref{sec:qscout_exp}, to introduce an under- or over-rotation error, we program that error at the circuit level, resulting in a change in the amplitude of the global beam power delivered.
 We specifically introduce the rotation error symmetrically, so in the CNOT, we utilize XX($\pi/2 + \epsilon$) and for the CNOT$^\dagger$, XX($-\pi/2-\epsilon$).
 This is most akin to the types of rotation errors that would occur naturally in the system, which could be due either to a miscalibration of the overall power necessary, or a drift in the overall system detuning also causing systematic over- or under-rotation.
 In Fig. \ref{fig:two_qubit_coh_error}, we introduce a systematic under-rotation of 0.5 radians (right) in comparison to the nominally fully calibrated approach (left).

 Additionally, we can introduce a broader array of errors through reduction in sideband cooling loops as described in section \ref{sec:qscout_exp}.
 In Fig. \ref{fig:two_qubit_heat_error}, we compare full cooling of 60 loops (left) to a reduction in sideband cooling of 12 loops (right).
 For full cooling, 60 loops, we see the desired rotation and a residual population in $\ket{01}$ and $\ket{10}$ of $\sim1.5\%$.
 However, with only 12 cooling loops applied, we see a static under-rotation of $\sim0.3$ radians and population in the $\ket{01}$ and $\ket{10}$ states of $\sim2\%$.
 Additionally, we expect to see an increase in the stochastic coherent error with a partially cooled ion.
+In Table \ref{tab:vqe_fids}, we compare the average fidelities of the VQE wave-function (average over all angles) for different error mitigation settings.
+We find hidden inverses generally outperform randomized compiling for various different injected noise sources.